Winter Haven Nursing Home Abuse Lawyer

-At The Turnbull Firm, we understand how difficult it can be to place an elderly or disabled family member in a nursing home, retirement community, or long-term care center.
-The transition from living at home to assisted living can be emotionally-charged at the best of times, but we make this change in the hope that our loved ones will be better-off.
-We expect these facilities to provide our family member with the care they need, and that our loved ones will be free from harm.
+At the Turnbull Firm, we understand how difficult it can be to place an elderly or disabled family member in an assisted living facility, retirement community, or long-term care center.
+The transition from living at home to assisted living can be emotionally charged at the best of times, but we make this change in the hope that our loved ones will be better off.
+We expect these facilities to provide our family members with the care they need and that our loved ones will be free from harm.
 That is why nursing home abuse is such a grim and awful subject when it arises.

-The Turnbull Firm has years of experience investigating nursing homes for signs of abuse and neglect, and in making sure that nursing homes are held responsible for perpetuating abuse against residents or allowing it to occur.
-If you have reason to suspect that your loved one is being abused in a nursing home, it is vital that you do not delay in taking action.
-Call a dedicated Winter Haven nursing home abuse attorney for advice and representation, and allow us to help you ensure the safety of your family.
+The Turnbull Firm has years of experience investigating nursing homes for signs of neglect and abuse and in making sure that nursing care facilities are held responsible for perpetuating abuse against residents or allowing it to occur.
+If you have reason to suspect that your loved one is being abused in a care facility, it is vital that you do not delay in taking action.
+Call a dedicated Winter Haven nursing home neglect and abuse attorney for advice and representation, and allow us to help you ensure the safety of your family.

 Nursing Home Neglect vs. Abuse

 Nursing home neglect and nursing home abuse are two separate but equally harmful problems.
 At The Turnbull Firm, we represent clients who have experienced either or both.
 Neglect refers more specifically to a lack of appropriate care provided to nursing home residents, a failure to provide for residents’ basic needs such as food, water, cleanliness, hygiene, clothing, physical activity, medical treatment or medication, and other physical and emotional needs.
 Failing to provide residents with these basic necessities violates the rights of patients and the duties owed to residents by nursing homes.